 WA Farmers Federation

-The membership may also include individuals invited at the request of the Chairman of the EPA who have relevant experience in environmental protection and related matters.
+The membership may also include individuals invited at the request of the Chair of the EPA who have relevant experience in environmental protection and related matters.

 Sub-groups may also be formed over time to deal with specific issues as they arise.